Some background info...

 I was on crutches for three months and attending a physio for two years every week.
 After a few months, I tried going back to Kenpo, but I couldn't raise my leg above knee hight, and got very down about it, so I stopped again.

 Shortly after, I decided to do a trip around the world, and spent time in some of the US (New York, San Francisco and Honolulu), had a quick stop in New Zealand (4.5 hours!) and then traveled and worked in Australia for a year.
 By this time I was working out in gyms to help with the rehab of my legs and really enjoyed it.
 After the year in Oz, I returned to Ireland and got back to the gym.
-I was really enjoying keeping fit, but never got into bodybuilding, just keeping fit and toned.
+I was really enjoying keeping fit, but never got into bodybuilding, just keeping fit.

 Then I got moved with work and ended up living away from anywhere I knew well.
 Amazingly I discovered that a Kenpo instructor was starting up in the local hall, so I signed up and re-graded to the last grade I had earned (after a few months of training that is!).
 But sadly the local hall got pulled down and we couldn't find anywhere we could afford to train, so it stopped.

-Then, just last year a local Taekwondo Instructor started teaching Krav Maga, I was intrigued and signed up for an 8 week intro course.
+Then, just last year a local Instructor started teaching Krav Maga, I was intrigued and signed up for an 8 week intro course.
 I loved it and found it a LOT more "street wise" than anything else I had done.
 Before I graded though, I relocated to Sydney, Australia.
 So within a month I joined a local Krav Maga club and trained with them up to four times a week.

 Then I started running (2010) and I developed a hamstring injury (from running).
 So I had to stop all training.
 I slowly went back running and it has become my passion.
 I have also been an active scuba diver and Instructor.
 I started diving in 1998 and did my Instructor course in 2003.
-I moved on to Rebreather diving in 2006 and have been doing a lot of deep wreck dives with the rebreather, which I love!
+I moved on to Rebreather diving in 2006 and have done a lot of deep wreck dives with the rebreather, which I love!